-"Going after bin Laden" has served to sustain the legend of the "world's most wanted terrorist", who "haunts Americans and millions of others around the world."
+"Going after bin Laden" has served, over a period of 10 years (2001-2011) to sustain the legend of the "world's most wanted terrorist", who "haunts Americans and millions of others around the world."

-Donald Rumsfeld has repeatedly claimed that the whereabouts of Osama bin Laden remain unknown: "It is like looking for a needle in a stack of hay".
+Former Secretary of Defense Donald Rumsfeld repeatedly claimed in the wake of 9/11 that the whereabouts of Osama bin Laden remained unknown: "It is like looking for a needle in a stack of hay".